Chamber booster lunch sparks discussion of insulin and physical therapy

 The increased cost of insulin, the need of primary care physicians, and new advances in physical therapy were all topics of discussion at the Gordon County Chamber of Commerce's Booster Lunch on Friday, Oct.
 25. The event, sponsored by Floyd Physical Therapy and Rehab and Floyd Primary Care, was hosted at Georgia Northwestern Technical College.

-Larken Logan, a physical therapist who obtained her doctorate degree in physical therapy from the University of Tennessee at Chattanooga, spoke first and noted that she was feeling "especially thankful" for physical therapy because she was recently involved in a car crash that required she undergo some therapy herself.
+Larken Logan, a physical therapist who obtained her doctorate degree in physical therapy from the University of Tennessee at Chattanooga, spoke first and noted that she was feeling "especially thankful" for physical therapy because she was recently involved in a car crash that required her to undergo some therapy herself.

 "Some people joke that PT stands for 'physical torture,'" Logan joked, "But it's more than that.
 There are advances happening every day that allow us to change people's lives."